gwenf/learn-to-code-pathways/README.md

 # LEARNING PATHWAYS

 These pathways are created with the intent of helping beginners filter through the plethora of online resources for learning programming or related fields.
+It's not required to go through all of the learning materials; they are just there in case you need them.
 If you have any suggestions or questions, please create an issue from the issues tab.

 *Table of Contents*